barambani/laws/README.md

 [ [Code](https://github.com/barambani/laws/blob/master/src/main/scala/SemigroupModule.scala), [Laws Check](https://github.com/barambani/laws/blob/master/src/test/scala/SemigroupLawsCheck.scala), [Reference](https://en.wikipedia.org/wiki/Semigroup) ]

 ### Monoid
 A *monoid* is a specialization of a *semigroup*.
 To be a *monoid* any *semigroup* needs to define also an identity element.
-With identity element we mean an elemnt in the *type* `A` that, combined with any other element in `A` (trhough the `combine` operation), gives the other element itself.
+With identity element we mean an elemnt in the *type* `A` that, when combined with any other element in `A` trhough the `combine` operation, results in the other element itself.
 A possible implementation is
 ```scala
 trait Monoid[A] extends Semigroup[A] {
   val empty: A